Azure/azure-docs-sdk-java/docs-ref-services/storage-file-share-readme.md

 ms.service: storage
 ---

-# Azure Storage File Share for Java Readme - Version 12.3.0
+# Azure File Share client library for Java - Version 12.4.0
 The Server Message Block (SMB) protocol is the preferred file share protocol used on-premises today.
 The Microsoft Azure File Share service enables customers to leverage the availability and scalability of Azure's Cloud Infrastructure as a Service (IaaS) SMB without having to rewrite SMB client applications.